aftdev/dev-env-manager/README.md

 }
 ```

-**Note**: If you want to use a npm package from your project they will need to be added to that
+**Note**: If you want to use an NPM package from your project, the package will
-project package.json
+need to be added to that project's `package.json` file.

-**Important**: please use extension **.mjs** if your project package.json is not setup as
+**Important**: please use the **`.mjs`** extension if your project's
-type:"module" (or you dont have a package.json file)
+`package.json` is not setup as `type: "module"` (or if you do not have a
+`package.json` file).

-### Services that can be used by your commands
+### Services that can be used by your custom commands

-- `dockerCompose` : execute command on a container
+- `dockerCompose`: execute a command on a container
 - `composer`: execute composer commands
 - `npm`: execute npm commands
 - `outputFormatter`: helpers to style output
 - `commandExecuter`: execute commands

-Those services are automatically injected in your command "module"
+The above services are automatically injected into your command "module".

+Example:

 ```js
 export default (cli, dockerCompose, outputFormatter, composer) => {